architsharma97/VideoSummarization/README.md

 ./run_this.sh
 ```

-Following is the list of dependencies: [imageio](https://imageio.github.io/), numpy, matplotlib, opencv3.
+Following is the list of dependencies: [imageio](https://imageio.github.io/), numpy, matplotlib, opencv3, tensorflow.
 ```
 sudo pip install imageio
 ```
-The same goes for numpy, matplotlib.
+The same goes for numpy, matplotlib, tensorflow.
 For opencv on Mac OSX,
 ```
 brew install opencv3
 brew install webp